 Sprout Organic also recognises the need for legislative change in Australia to help mothers and caregivers make informed choices, and strongly opposes the alienation and bullying of mothers who have made the personal or medically required choice to feed their child formula.

 Due to labelling restrictions on infant formula in Australia, labels on infant formula products do not provide sufficient information.
-A significant proportion of mothers or carers who use infant formula say they do not receive enough information to help them decide which product is suitable for the dietary needs:
+A significant proportion of mothers or carers who use infant formula say they do not receive enough information to help them decide which product is suitable for their child's dietary needs:

 Not all infant formula products are the same.
 Carers who need to use infant formula should be able to make informed choices about the infant formula product they buy.
 On-pack information must be improved to contain more information about ingredients to enable mothers to tell products apart.
 The inclusion of such information is compatible with the International Code of Marketing of Breast-milk Substitutes (WHO Code) and its local interpretations.
 In other developed countries, such as Canada, the United States and Singapore, infant formula packaging can display information such as Omega 3 DHA, which helps support brain and eye development which enables parents to understand differences between brands and different products in a brand range.
 However, in Australia and New Zealand, including this information on packaging is currently prohibited.